timfayz/pipe/docs/references.md

 ## Influenced by
-List of languages and different formats against which pipe is comparing, inspiring and evolving:
+List of languages and different formats against which pipe draws its narrow line of logic:

 - REBOL, Red [Extension by DSL, GUI description]
 - Z notation, Eiffel [Constraint programming, Design by contract]